dimitrov-adrian/docker-rewrite-proxy/README.md

 ### How to use custom certificate

-You could download [mkcert](https://github.com/FiloSottile/mkcert/releases) and generate own certificate and install on your system.
+You could download and use [mkcert](https://github.com/FiloSottile/mkcert/releases), to generate your own certificate and install them on your system.

 ```bash
 ./mkcert-v1.4.3-darwin-amd64 \